skip-mev/block-sdk/tests/app/README.md

 **This will allow the default match handler to only match transactions that do not match to the MEV lane or the free lane.**

-### Laned Mempool
+### Block SDK Mempool

-After constructing the lanes, we can create the Block SDK mempool.
+After constructing the lanes, we can create the Block SDK mempool - `LanedMempool`.
 This object is responsible for managing the lanes and processing transactions.

 ```go
 // STEP 1: Create the Block SDK lanes.